vitmalina/w2ui/.github/ISSUE_TEMPLATE/bug_report.md

 -->

 **Short description**
-...
 A clear and concise description of the problem

 **What is current behavior**
 ...

-**What is desired behaviour**
+**What is desired behavior**
 ...

 **Link to jsfidle/codepan with sample code**